JoelNiemela/Maggy/README.md

 ## Maggy files ##

-In Maggy, each migration is described by a maggy file.
-Maggy files consist of vanilla SQL along with Maggy macros that enables `maggy migrate` and `maggy rollback`.
+In Maggy, each migration is described by a Maggy file.
+Maggy files consist of vanilla SQL with Maggy macros that enable `maggy migrate` and `maggy rollback`.

 Maggy files end with the `.sql.maggy` file extension;